 - Both protect individuals from censorship, even when it’s difficult or uncomfortable;

-- Both are ethically bound to protect human rights (right to play, right to intellectual freedom and privacy);
+- These roles are ethically bound to protect human rights (right to play, right to intellectual freedom and privacy);

 - Both have to balance all of the above against the same rights of others, within a shared space;

-- Both respond to challenges by providing more options and changing the environment, rather than restricting access;
+- Moreover, they respond to challenges by providing more options and changing the environment, rather than restricting access;

-- Both are guided by a series of principles, but catered to the needs of a particular community, making every library or play space unique.
+- Both take guidance from a series of principles.
+But they cater to the needs of a particular community, making every library or play space unique.

 And both librarians and playworkers are adept at defending all of the above, because pleasure reading and play are suspect in a culture that values activities with predetermined purpose and measurable goals.
 The internal journeys we take on the playground and through the pages of books define who we are, and who we would like to become, but they are the first to go when cuts are made to funding or time is short in a day.